apparat/apparat/doc/CONCEPT.md

         * Implementation language
         * Webserver
         * Templating engine
+        * Posting client
         * etc.
+    * Posting of objects should be possible offline (and synced later)
 * Interoperability
     * Apparat instances should interoperate with each other